-To hunt black bear, hunters must possess one of the following valid license combinations: resident license (Classes X+DS, Classes XJ+DS, Classes AHJ+DS, Class XS, Classes AB-L+DS, Classes AH-CS+DS+BG or Classes AH-CS+DS+BG); or a free license (Military, Disabled Veteran, former POW, Senior Citizen or Class DT); or nonresident license (Classes EE+DS+CS/LE or Class DT).
+To hunt black bear, hunters must possess one of the following valid license combinations: resident license (Classes X+DS, Classes X3+DS, Classes X7+DS, Classes X7+DS+BG or Classes X7+DS+BG or Classes X7+DS+BG); or a free license (Military, Disabled Veteran, former POW, Senior Citizen or Class DT); or nonresident license (Classes EE+DS+CS/LE or Class DT).
 Underage residents and resident landowners (see page 10) hunting on their own land may hunt bear without a license.
 Class DT license holders must be accompanied by a parent, guardian or, with written consent of the parent or guardian, any other competent licensed adult 21 years of age or older.